karx/tj-dictionary/docs/src/widgets/exploremini.md

 ### How to use this Widget

-- Select any word by clicking twice on it to trigger the Explore widget, or
+- Select any word by clicking twice on it to trigger the Explore Mini widget, or
 - Type a keyword in the Search bar, or
 - Select a word form the word cloud to jump around and explore

 ### Other widgets, that work well with this

-- ExploreDescription
+- Description
-  - shows information from WIkipedia on the selected topic/word/phrase
+  - shows information from Wikipedia on the selected topic/word/phrase

-- Selecting word(s) updates TwitterComp, ThreeDModelViewer, WikiDataCard and WikiSnippet
+- Selecting word(s) updates Twitter Feed, ThreeDModelViewer, Info Items and Information Snippet

 ### Future Scope